- Creating a Spreadsheet control in a window

 Customizing the ribbon

-To customize the ribbon of Spreadsheet control, you must use specific internal windows.
+To customize the ribbon of the Spreadsheet control, you must use specific internal windows.

 To customize the ribbon: